juyongjiang/VFedPCA-VFedAKPCA/README.md

 ## Master Branch
 ```
 VFedPCA+VFedAKPCA
-├── config                    // the configuration of the model
+├── case                    // the configuration of the model
+    ├── figs                   // save
+    ├── main.py
+    ├── model.py
+    └── utils.py
-├── network                   // the structure of the model
+├── dataset                      // after download the dataset, put it on this folder
-├── utils
+└── figs
     ├── dataload
-├── Train                     // run
+    └── Train                     // run
-├── Test                      // run
-├── tools
+├── README.md
-├── project                   // transform .pth model to .onnx model
+├── main.py                   // transform .pth model to .onnx model
-├── release                   // simply use for inference
+├── model.py                   // simply use for inference
-└── README                    // the information of how to use our TinySR Model
+└── utils.py                    // the information of how to run our Model
-└── demo
-    ├── images                // the path for putting some test images
-    └── results               // the output of model result
 ```

 ## Environments